 Chronic lymphocytic leukaemia

+In the AMPLIFY study, neutropenia/neutrophil count decreased/febrile neutropenia (all grades) was reported in 37% of patients in the venetoclax + acalabrutinib arm.
+Dose interruption occurred in 26% of patients and 0.7% of patients discontinued venetoclax due to neutropenia/neutrophil count decreased/febrile neutropenia.
+Grade ≥3 neutropenia/neutrophil count decreased/febrile neutropenia was reported in 32% of patients.
+Grade ≥3 infections were reported in 12% and serious infections in 12% of patients.
+Fatal infections occurred in 3.1% of patients (most frequently reported COVID-19 or COVID-19 pneumonia).

+In the AMPLIFY study, neutropenia/neutrophil count decreased/febrile neutropenia (all grades) was reported in 50% of patients in the venetoclax + acalabrutinib + obinutuzumab arm.
+Dose interruption occurred in 33% of patients and 1% of patients discontinued venetoclax due to neutropenia/neutrophil count decreased/febrile neutropenia.
+Grade ≥3 neutropenia/neutrophil count decreased/febrile neutropenia was reported in 46% of patients.
+Grade ≥3 infections were reported in 24% and serious infections in 24% of patients.
+Fatal infections occurred in 6% of patients (most frequently reported COVID-19 or COVID-19 pneumonia).

 In the CLL14 study, neutropenia (all grades) was reported in 58% of patients in the venetoclax + obinutuzumab arm; 41% of patients treated with venetoclax + obinutuzumab experienced dose interruption and 2% of patients discontinued venetoclax due to neutropenia.
 Grade 3 neutropenia was reported in 25% of patients and grade 4 neutropenia in 28% of patients.
 The median duration of grade 3 or 4 neutropenia was 22 days (range: 2 to 363 days).
 Febrile neutropenia was reported in 6% of patients, grade ≥3 infections in 19%, and serious infections in 19% of patients.
 Deaths due to infection occurred in 1.9% of patients while on treatment and 1.9% of patients following treatment discontinuation.

+In the venetoclax + ibrutinib arm in the GLOW study, all-grade neutropenia/neutrophil count decreased was reported in 42% of patients, including grade 3 or 4 events in 35% of patients.
+Nineteen percent experienced dose interruption and 8% had dose reduction of venetoclax due to neutropenia/neutrophil count decreased.
+In the venetoclax + ibrutinib arm versus the obinutuzumab + chlorambucil arm, respectively, the following were reported: febrile neutropenia 2% versus 3%, grade ≥3 infections 17% versus 11%, and serious infections 12% versus 9%.

+In the CAPTIVATE study, all-grade neutropenia/neutrophil count decreased was reported in 47% of patients in the venetoclax + ibrutinib arm, including grade 3 or 4 events in 37% of patients.
+Fourteen percent experienced dose interruption, 4% had dose reduction and 1 patient (0.3%) discontinued venetoclax due to neutropenia/neutrophil count decreased.
+Febrile neutropenia was reported in 1%, grade ≥3 infections in 8%, and serious infections in 8% of patients.

 In the MURANO study, neutropenia (all grades) was reported in 61% of patients in the venetoclax + rituximab arm.
 Forty-three percent of patients treated with venetoclax + rituximab experienced dose interruption and 3% of patients discontinued venetoclax due to neutropenia.
 Grade 3 neutropenia was reported in 32% of patients and grade 4 neutropenia in 26% of patients.
 The median duration of grade 3 or 4 neutropenia was 8 days (range: 1 to 712 days).
 With venetoclax + rituximab treatment, febrile neutropenia was reported in 4% of patients, grade ≥3 infections in 18%, and serious infections in 21% of patients.